koobedoc/lsutil/docs/mkdocs/index.md

 ## Installation

-The package will be available on `pypi.org`.
-Run the following to install the package.
+The package is available on `pypi.org`.
+Install the package by

     pip install lsutil

 ## Command line

 The command `lsutil` is available as a script.